-Manny Garcia, an award-winning investigative reporter, is standards & ethics editor for the USA TODAY NETWORK.
+Manny Garcia, an award-winning investigative reporter, is senior editor for ProPublica.

 He served on two Pulitzer Prize-winning teams, investigating voter fraud in a 1997 Miami city election and documenting the 2000 raid that resulted in Elian Gonzalez reuniting with his Cuban father.
 During Garcia’s tenure as editor of El Nuevo Herald, the newspaper was a Pulitzer Prize finalist in 2010 for its coverage of the Haiti earthquake, the first such recognition for a Spanish-language media outlet.